-If something seems to good to be true, it probably is.
+If something seems too good to be true, it is.
+Never let anyone on your computer, and always keep your banking information confidential.

 Protect yourself by being aware of known scams.